AA EODC/Surrender (Export Obligation Discharge Certificate)

 DGFT will ensure that the exporter complies with all the requirements, and thus only fully compliant individuals who can prove the exports were made will successfully register to EODC or submit.

-We also help in preparing, organising and verifying all the necessary documents including but not limited to shipping bills, CA certificates, legal undertakings and other supporting documents so as to ensure a smooth and error free process.
+We also help in preparing, organising and verifying all the necessary documents, including but not limited to shipping bills, CA certificates, legal undertakings and other supporting documents so as to ensure a smooth and error-free process.

 We assist in completing the online DGFT application ensuring that all sections are duly filled and the relevant supporting details are uploaded appropriately so as to get faster approval.